Restaurant menu dayparts: what is it & why should you have one? How to create a daypart?

 Likewise, multiple variations of the same menu can be created and scheduled to increase sales.

-How to daypart digital menus using Pickcel?
+How to separate digital menus using Pickcel?

 Whether it is different slots of the day, separate menus for weekends and occasions, promoting new menu launches, or a combination of these― anything and everything can be created hassle-free using Pickcel.